This is the last era of the WWE where the McMahon family had full control over the company.

 A Phenomenal New EraThat splash would come in the form of AJ Styles, the former ace-up-their-sleeve of TNA, debuting for WWE.
-This sent shockwaves throughout the wrestling world, as Styles had been so loyal to the company and was unusual in that he skipped NXT entirely and became a big deal main eventer from the first day he showed up.
-Indeed, the "New Era" is one of consolidation of power for the WWE, as their current strategies revolve around mass talent gathering now that they have a dedicated performance center to both build new stars in-house and NXT to help hone this.
+This sent shockwaves throughout the wrestling world, as Styles had been so loyal to TNA, and was unusual in that he skipped NXT entirely and became a big deal main eventer from the first day he showed up.
+Indeed, the "New Era" is one of consolidation of power for the WWE, as their current strategies revolve around mass talent gathering now that they have both a dedicated performance center to build new stars in-house and NXT to help hone them.
 Many of the current stars of the New Era came up through NXT, and the yellow brand has branched out quite a bit in terms of getting talent from all over the globe.
 The WWE Network would also begin to get major PPV level shows that were shown only on its own service, meaning fans had plenty to choose from if they wanted to branch out from the main shows.